DO NOT Overload Your Refrigerator (Here's Why)

 Higher Electricity Bills

-Another factor that affects your energy consumption is the longer period where your fridge door is open.
-If your refrigerator is overcrowded, you will spend extra time rummaging through your supplies, which later on forces the fridge to work extra hard to cool down.
+Another factor that affects your energy consumption is the longer period when your fridge door is open.
+If your refrigerator is overcrowded, you will spend extra time rummaging through your supplies, which later forces the fridge to work extra hard to cool down.